ValkyRiver/upgrademod/README.md

 • Drawing Negative playing cards in a booster pack can occasionally cause hand size to be reduced in the next blind

-## Potential compatibility issues due to overwriting (yet to be resolved)
+## Potential compatibility issues (yet to be resolved)

 • There is a lot of overwriting in this mod, mostly because Steamodded overwrites all of the files in the "functions" folder (so using lovely.toml doesn't work)

+• upgrademod is quite different from most other mods — instead of adding new jokers or consumables etc. to the game, it alters (upgrades) every item in the vanilla game.
+Because of that, it is probably not going to be compatible with many other mods, and even if it were, the items in the other mod wouldn’t be upgradeable at this moment.